The Brave Journey of an Immigrant by Francesca Bozzi

 “Yes,” I said.
 “It’s like an emotional release”

 “Yes, absolutely.”
 Mrs. Paisley agreed.

 Journaling or writing things down, setting time limits, getting back into old hobbies (or getting into new ones) like reading, drawing, or playing an instrument, and taking short breaks from social media are all healthy ways to continue having it in your life, without letting it become your life.
-If you feel like you are slipping into an obsessive, destructive place (or are already in one) when it comes to social media, make a good and choice and try these tips to get out of your rut.
+If you feel like you are slipping into an obsessive, destructive place (or are already in one) when it comes to social media, make a choice and try these tips to get out of your rut.

 Post-Pandemic Challenge for Students and Staff by Aislinn Fagan

 Imagine leaving your bike outside for a year and a half.
 Naturally, when you try to ride it after all that time has passed it will not function as well as it previously did.
 It will rust as time elapses, so long as it is deprived of the care and use required to maintain sufficient functionality.
 Before you get back on it, you must sand and repaint the rusted metal, inflate the tires, or even replace the tires, and clean and oil the chain.
 Once you have done all those things, it is imperative that you ride slowly and carefully.
 The same can be said for brains, though instead of inflating tires and applying a fresh layer of paint, they require patience and slowly working toward regaining that same energy your brain used to function with.